pwdel/openllm-framework/README.md

 LoRA stands for "Low-Rank Adaptation of Large Language Models" or, “Layer-wise Learning Rate Adaptation” within the context of Hugging Face's Diffusers documentation.
 This is a technique to build efficiency within the fine-tuning, training and adaptation phase of diffusion models (the broader term for large language models and other probabilistic models such as image generators.

+To understand what, "Layer-wise," means, one first must accept that underlying LLM's are [Convolutional Neural Networks](https://en.wikipedia.org/wiki/Convolutional_neural_network), which are a sort of mathematical transform in which nodes pass data to another node, the second node applies a weight, and then passes on again to an additional node and so on.
+If one imagines a gigantic spreadsheet, with the first column containing a vector of starting data, the next multiplying that virst vector by something, and then the third multiplying on that second vector and so on for many columns, this would be a super simple analogy of how a neural network works.

+So the

 ```math
 \begin{align*}
 &\eta_l = \eta \cdot \frac{\| \Delta \boldsymbol{\phi}_l \|}{\| \boldsymbol{\phi}_l \|}